kaweerutk/CommonKeyboard/README.md

 ````
 pod 'CommonKeyboard', :git => 'https://github.com/kaweerutk/CommonKeyboard.git', :tag => '1.0.6'
 ````
-***  Note: I lost my `cocoapods trunk` account because I cannot figure out my yahoo email password :( so you have to specify `:git` and `:tag` to get the latest version of the CommonKeyboard
+***  Note: I lost my `cocoapods trunk` account because I cannot figure out what my yahoo email password is :( so you have to specify `:git` and `:tag` to get the latest version of the CommonKeyboard
 #### [Carthage](https://github.com/Carthage/Carthage)
 Add the following to your `Cartfile`
 ````